DrGER2/MMI3G-Navdb-Unblocker/README.md

 called by system process srv-starter-QNX as defined by /etc/mmi3g-srv-starter.cfg, since the commands used by the sub-shell are stored in flash memory and available immediately.
 Inspection of /etc/mmi3g-srv-starter.cfg shows that shell script /usr/bin/manage_cd.sh is called relatively early in the boot process on both 3G High and Plus systems.
 The purpose of the script is to provide interface /dev/shmem/CD0_STARTED.

+To install the navigation database unblocker patch, extract the ZIP archive to a full-size FAT32 SD card.
+After the MMI system is running fully, insert the SD card into an available (i.e., empty) SD slot and follow the prompts on the MMI screen.
+Inspection of the log file created on the SD card is recommended (though not required).
+Restart the MMI system.